maanas-talwar/ToDo-List/README.md

 ## About the application
 A *navigation drawer* houses the *menu* for accessing the 3 independent lists and an *about fragment*.
-All the *menu items* are attatched to their specific *fragments* which in turn inflate the *layouts*.
+All the *menu items* are attached to their specific *fragments* which in turn inflate the *layouts*.

 All the 3 lists have independent:
 * Fragments